"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 In all cases, it is with great care that we cut something out of the continuum of life and frame it, be it by the covers of a book, the focus of a lens, the devices of a story, or the punctuations of dialogue.
 This module aims to aid in sharpening that care by investigating aesthetic, historic, and social theories about the relationship of creative endeavour to contemporary culture.

 |MC71034B||Media Audiences and Media Geographies||30 CATs|

-The course reviews interdisciplinary perspectives on the study of media audiences and on the role of the media in constructing the post-modern geography of our contemporary world.
+The module reviews interdisciplinary perspectives on the study of media audiences and on the role of the media in constructing the post-modern geography of our contemporary world.

 Drawing on perspectives from anthropology and cultural geography It focuses on audiences, media effects and patterns of cultural consumption, addressing the specificity of different media (radio, TV, cinema) and their micro-contexts and conditions of consumption, on the uses of a range of both ‘old` and ‘new’ communications technologies in articulating the private and public spheres, and on the ‘moral panics’ that have accompanied the arrival of technologies from the radio to the mobile phone and the internet.

 It examines the role of a variety of media in constructing the virtual geography of our post-modern electronic landscapes, and at processes of identity and boundary construction, mobility and hybridity, within the broader context of processes of globalisation.